 It’s easy to label a teenager as lazy when they consistently avoid schoolwork, chores, or other obligations.
 However, what may look like laziness could actually be a sign of something deeper, like a learning difference or an executive function challenge.
 Teens with executive functioning difficulties (often as a result of ADHD or other forms of … read more

-How many times have you encountered a scenario like this with your neurodivergent child or student?
+How many times have you encountered a scenario like this with your neurodivergent learner—whether they’re a child, teen, college student, or adult?
 You and your learner have worked for hours on teaching an executive functioning skill in the classroom–let’s say, using a visual timer for homework sessions.
-The student has steadily progressed towards independence and can now complete 30 minutes of … read more
+Your learner—whether a student or an adult—has steadily … read more

 Here at Life Skills Advocate, we spend a lot of time thinking about goals and motivation.
 There’s a lot of misguided, mentalistic, and frankly–not at all helpful–information available to parents and educators about motivation, especially the difference between extrinsic and intrinsic motivation.
 To better understand these concepts, it’s essential to look at the classic definitions … read more